andrew/ultimate-awesome/README.md

 - [awesome-psp](https://github.com/normanbon/awesome-psp) - A best-effort list for Sony PlayStation Portable and PlayStation Vita consoles for modding purposes.
 - [awesome-sdks](https://github.com/pajaydev/awesome-sdks) - Collection of awesome sdks.
 - [awesome-postgres-hacking](https://github.com/pghacking/awesome-postgres-hacking) - A curated list of awesome PostgreSQL hacking resources.
+- [my-mac-os](https://github.com/pierrechls/my-mac-os) - 💻  A list of applications and various tools that make my macOS experience even more amazing.
 - [awesome_firefox_addons](https://github.com/pratyakshm/awesome_firefox_addons) - Awesome curation of Firefox addons I use.
 - [awesome-reference-resources](https://github.com/ptesser/awesome-reference-resources) - This repository has been created to store all links that I've found to learn and solve different issues.
 - [awesome-ionic-4](https://github.com/rathoreabhijeet/awesome-ionic-4) - A curated list of awesome Ionic 4 libraries, starters and resources.